Second Republican Senator Reportedly Sold Off Stock Holdings Ahead of Coronavirus Market Plummet

 A new report indicates that Senate Intel Committee chairman Richard Burr (R-NC) was not the only member of Congress who dumped a large portion of their stock portfolio before the coronavirus sent the market into a nosedive.

-The Daily Beast reports that Sen. Kelly Loeffler (R-GA) — who is married to Jeffrey Sprecher, chairman of the New York Stock Exchange and CEO of the business services company Intercontinental Exchange — attended a classified briefing about the coronavirus in late January.
+The Daily Beast reports that Sen. Kelly Loeffler (R-GA) — who is married to Jeffrey Sprecher, chairman of the New York Stock Exchange and CEO of the business services company Intercontinental Exchange — attended a private briefing about the coronavirus in late January.
 On that same day, she sold somewhere between $50,001 and $100,000 worth of stock from Resideo Technologies.

 The Resideo stock was reported as “jointly owned” between Loeffler and her husband, and the stock price has plummeted since the transaction happened.
 The Beast goes on to report that Loeffler and Sprecher made over two dozen other stock sales afterwards, plus she has purchased between $100,000 and $250,000 worth of stock from Citrix, “which has seen a small bump in its stock price since Loeffler bought in as a result of coronavirus-induced market turmoil.”